json-schema-org/website/pages/blog/posts/analysis-of-json-schema-defects.md

 a misplacement… which we believe go undetected in projects because they are *allowed* by the spec, thus we tackle the issue from this perspective.
 The spec changes we propose to rule these out may possibly break some use cases.
-However, which would be broken without a possible solution is unclear.
+However, which would be broken without a possible solution or mitigation is unclear.

 ## References